 I’m not normally one to celebrate and capitalize on any National _______ Day.
-BUT, today is National Rosé Wine Day and if ever there is a day to celebrate, today it is!
+BUT, today is National Rosé Wine Day and if ever there is a day to celebrate, today is it!
 I won't open this piece by boring you with statistics about how much rosé is now being consumed in the US.
 However, let’s just say that it is A LOT.
 It’s almost as if 2-3 years ago everyone woke up from their White Zinfandel/Blush PTSD haze and decided that pink wine was cool again.
 That, and the fact that a new generation of wine consumers in their early 20s are looking for a light, easy, and affordable ways to drink and be sophisticated.
 Rosé provides just that.
 So, today I tasted seven rosés (tough job) that I find to be tasty and affordable.
 Enjoy!

 Crafted in the classic Provençal style, Cape Bleue is a blend of 67% Syrah and 33% Mourvèdre.
 This wine is made in the Méditerranée IGP region of southern France that covers part of Provence and the Rhone Valley.
 The use of the Méditerranée IGP allows for less stringent winemaking rules and grape usage.
 This wine is like a rosé fruit basket of strawberries, watermelon, and grapefruit with a little bubble gum thrown in.
 Plus a hint of garrigue (dried herbs) that the area is known for.
 At $12.99, it’s also quite wallet-friendly.
 And no residual sugar, which makes me happy, as I prefer my rosés dry AF!